tpoppels/gender-bias-humans-vs-llms/data/README.md

 ## Data Pipeline

 1. Raw data is collected and placed in `raw/`
-2. The cleaning pipeline in `notebooks/01_data-cleaning.qmd` processes the data:
+2. The cleaning pipeline in `notebooks/01_data-cleaning.qmd` processes the data
 3. Processed data is saved to `processed/` for use in analysis

 ## Data Formats

 - Raw data for Part 1 consists of Ibex results file (.txt format); see https://github.com/addrummond/ibex/blob/master/docs/manual.md#basic-concepts.
+- Cleaned data is stored in .rds format